zdtsw/olm-docs/content/en/docs/best-practices/channel-naming.md

-If you have the channel `stable-v3.7` where the head of channel is `v3.7.10`, and you have a new patch release with a bug fix using the Operator bundle version `v3.7.11` , and you configure `v3.7.11` to skip all operator bundles published in the channel `stable-v3.7` (e.g.`v3.7.11` mentions  skipRange: `">= 3.7.0 < 3.7.11"` replaces: `3.6.z <latest release on 3.6 channel>` ).

-, you could ensure that your users can more easily upgrade to the latest version since they will be able to install the new `3.7.11` release directly from `3.6.z <latest release on 3.6 channel>` instead of having to upgrade through Operator version `3.7.0` which may contain bugs that are already fixed in both the `3.6.z` version they had installed, and the `3.7.11` version they are moving to.
+If you have the channel `stable-v3.7` where the head of channel is `v3.7.10`, and you have a new patch release with a bug fix using the Operator bundle version `v3.7.11` , and you configure `v3.7.11` to skip all operator bundles published in the channel `stable-v3.7` (e.g.`v3.7.11` mentions  skipRange: `">= 3.7.0 < 3.7.11"` replaces: `3.6.z` <latest release on 3.6 channel> ), you could ensure that your users can more easily upgrade to the latest version since they will be able to install the new `3.7.11` release directly from `3.6.z` <latest release on 3.6 channel> instead of having to upgrade through Operator version `3.7.0` which may contain bugs that are already fixed in the `3.6.z` version they had installed and the `3.7.11` version they are moving to.

 However, this approach has negative implications when you provide your next patch release to the minor channel `stable-v3.6`.
-Note that if you publish `3.6.latest+1` when this version comes out, and your users upgrade to it, they will have no way to upgrade from `3.6.latest+1` to any solution published under the channel `stable-v3.7`, until you publish a new `3.7.z` version that replaces `3.6.latest+1.
+Note that if you publish `3.6.(z+1)` when this version comes out, and your users upgrade to it, they will have no way to upgrade from `3.6.(z+1)` to any solution published under the channel `stable-v3.7`, until you publish a new `3.7.12` version that replaces `3.6.(z+1)`.

 [dependency-resolution]: https://olm.operatorframework.io/docs/concepts/olm-architecture/dependency-resolution/
 [subscription]: https://olm.operatorframework.io/docs/concepts/crds/subscription/